unlock-protocol/unlock/README.md

 ### unlock-protocol.com

 A static site for unlock-protocol.com.
-Will eventually be deprecated un favor of code deployed from unlock-app.
+Will eventually be deprecated in favor of code deployed from unlock-app.

 ### unlock-app